AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Resolved_Data_View_API.md

 "Refresh" to force the resource to re-resolve.
 "Preserve" to use cached information, if available.
 This is the default value.

+`[optional] int skip`
+An optional parameter representing the zero-based offset of the first field mapping to retrieve.
+If not specified, a default value of 0 is used.

+`[optional] int count`
+An optional parameter representing the maximum number of field mappings to retrieve.
+If not specified, a default value of 100 is used.

 ### Response
 The response includes a status code and, in most cases, a body.